nikkiptaylor/nash_network/README.md

 **final_model_svc:** Directory that contains the results from the refined model as described in part 2 of train_final_model.ipynb.
 Contains the saved Nash_Model object, a csv of all 14,707 genes and their scores from the sklearn's predict_proba, a csv of binary predictions for each of those genes using sklearn's predict, and the feature importance scores for each of the 237 modules and their p-values.

 **drug_targets_scored.csv:** list of drugs that have been in phase 2-3 for Nash mapped to their targets and the model's probability score for those targets

+**module_normalization.csv:** list of modules their mean and standard deviations for cosine similarities of genes within a module to each other and to the summed module vector.

 ## Figures:

+Each figure is in its own folder and has an ipynb that was used to generate the figure.

+**Figure 1:** ROC and Precision Recall curves for testing the final trained model on the Svensson genes and Befree genes.

+**Figure 2:** Model probability score vs log fold change for genes given by the Svensson lab.
+Correlation coefficients and p-values.

+**Figure 3:** TODO - drugs

+**Figure 4:** Table of top 20 genes with the highest scores from the model that are not in any of the known Nash related gene sets (curated, svensson(200), befree).
+Also a table of the top 64 modules that were used as features in the predictive model.

 ## To alter figures or models: